Table of Contents

 A full-time member of the College of Law faculty must review the application and agree to sponsor the student’s request by attesting that the course is reasonably necessary and material to the student’s curricular program of study and that the credit hours to be granted for the course are commensurate with the time and effort to be expended by the student and the quality of the anticipated educational experience.

 The application must be approved by the Associate Dean for Academic Affairs or designee upon a determination that the course is reasonably necessary and material to the student’s curricular program of study and is not otherwise reasonably available within the College of Law’s curriculum and that the credit hours to be granted for the course are commensurate with the time and effort to be expended by the student and the quality of the anticipated educational experience.
-The Academic Dean may refer to the Curriculum Committee close questions regarding the justification for approval of an outside course.
+The Academic Dean may refer to the Curriculum Committee for close questions regarding the justification for approval of an outside course.

 C. Credit Approval